 Operating System: Windows

 Situation: Client updated the BIOS on Dell E6500 series laptop and afterward, the system would no longer boot.
-The client’s inaccessible hard drive would make intermittent beeping noises when plugged into any other computer via USB adapter.
+The client’s inaccessible hard drive would make an intermittent beeping noise when plugged into any other computer via USB adapter.

 Type of Data Recovered: Photos, Outlook PST files, and other documents